5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Reverting_Root_Patches.md

 ## Preperations
 Prior to reverting root patches, do the following if your system requires root patches in order to access the internet:
-- Check if a newer version of [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) is available and download it
+- Check if a newer version of [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) is available and download it.
 - If the macOS update is newer than the latest official OCLP release, check if newer commits to the source code exist and [download the latest nightly build](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/SOURCE.md) instead.
 The version number should be higher than the one of the official release.
 - If your system requires root patches to have working network adapters, download the latest [KernelDebugKit](https://github.com/dortania/KdkSupportPkg/releases) (KDK) prior to reverting root patches.
 Click on "Assets" and download the .dmg file.